srhoulam/node-warrant-canary/README.md

 ###Preparations

-Now, for the canary to be useful, **you must securely store ONE and ONLY ONE copy of the signing key, and be prepared to PERMANENTLY delete it on a moment's notice.** Add signed messages to the canary frequently enough that the key's deletion would be noticed relatively quickly.
+Now, for the canary to be useful, **you must securely store ONE and ONLY ONE copy of the signing key on a separate machine, and be prepared to PERMANENTLY delete it on a moment's notice.** Add signed messages to the canary frequently enough that the key's deletion would be noticed relatively quickly.

 ##API